s0rta/revengate-new/roadmap.md

 Performance:
 - [x] async preload most shaders to speedup startup

+## v0.12.5
+- [ ] bug: inspect screen does not take all dynamic stats modifiers into account
+- [ ] document conn_target and connection fields
+- [ ] TroisGaules neighborhood uses Dungeon destination for passages rather than prefabs
+- [ ] silence a few warnings
+- [x] better corridors that completely bisects rooms less often

 Strategies:
 - [ ] Seeking is easier to resolve even is the target keeps moving